-Continuation of MUSI 1201.
-Sight-reading: Be able to read elementary pieces in a variety of keys and meters with a variety of keyboard patterns and hand positions, finger extensions and contractions, and crossing fingers in the style of a melody with accompaniment and two-voice style.
-Technique: One octave scales in all major and harmonic minor keys, progress to two octaves in some scales, hands together.
-I, IV and V chords in white-key minors, play triads of the major scale, play all major and minor's arpeggios and inversions hand over hand.
-Repertoire: Play the pieces in each appropriate unit of the text.
-Functional skills: Transpose melodies up or down a whole step (or more), harmonize simple melodies with I, IV and V chords adding the first inversion ii chord.
-Create more advanced melodies over ostinato basses, and play simple tunes by ear. (\$50 lesson fee.)
-Course rotation: Varies.
+Continuation of Piano Skills I. Sight-reading: be able to read elementary pieces in a variety of keys and meters with a variety of keyboard patterns and hand positions, finger extensions and contractions, and crossing fingers in the style of a melody with accompaniment and two-voice style.
+Technique: play hands together two-octave scales in all major and harmonic minor keys; play I, IV and V chords in all minor keys; and play all major and minor arpeggios and inversions hand over hand.
+Repertoire: play the pieces in each appropriate unit of the text.
+Functional skills: transpose melodies up or down a whole step (or more) and harmonize simple melodies with I, IV and V chords and add the first inversion ii chord.
+Play simple tunes by ear.
+Prerequisite: MUSI 1201 or instructor's permission.
+Course rotation: Spring.